kubermatic/docs/content/kubermatic/v2.12/getting_started/create_cluster/_index.en.md

 ### Step 6 – Review Your Configuration Settings and Confirm Cluster Creation

-Check wether all your configuration settings are correct and create your cluster!
+Check whether all your configuration settings are correct and create your cluster!

 ![Screenshot of KKP's final cluster creation wizard page](/img/kubermatic/v2.12/getting_started/create_cluster/kubermatic_05.png)